Funding Guidelines

 6. Selection procedure

-7. Funding period
+7. Provision period

-8. Payment and accounting of funding
+8. Payment and invoicing of the grant

-9. Validity of the funding guidelines
+9. Effective date of the funding principles

 Kulturstiftung des Bundes